Aurion: Legacy of the Kori-Odan

 Publisher: Plug-In Digital

-Like how Dr. Dre kept his ear to the streets, finding and signing Eminem, so too am I actively searching for the next new hotness on the indie scene that is often overlooked.
+Like how Dr. Dre kept his ear to the streets to sign Eminem, so too am I actively searching for the next new hotness on the often-overlooked indie scene.
 I first encountered Aurion: Legacy of the Kari-Odan while surfing on a certain infamous message board where a user brought its Kickstarter to the attention of the general population.
 I repressed my excitement, aware of the possibility that the Kickstarter would fail, being several thousand dollars short of its target goal upwards of 48 hours before the deadline.

 With a huge push surging from the unknown corners of the internet, Aurion became fully funded.
 I then waited, knowing that no matter what, I would play it DAY ONE if only to make a political statement to support projects coming from the Motherland no matter the quality.
 Ideally, Kiro’o Games (“Kiro’o” means “spiritual vision” in Swahili) would deliver a product twelve years in the making that would not require concessions to be made.
 Thankfully, none are necessary.